 If you are wondering where you should start while doing your research on how to improve search on your site there are a few questions to answer first.
-Do you know what problem you are solving or what goal you have?
+Do you know what problem you are solving or what goal you pursue?
 If so – great.
-If not, you have to start from there.
-If you have an answer to this question here are a few basic metrics you should track to understand how your search performs and affects sales.
+If not, you might want to start by analyzing a few basic metrics to understand how your search performs and how it affects sales.

 Conversion rate is arguably the most important metric, it has a significant impact on your site's profitability.
-When your website search function as well as it should, it becomes a salesman between users and their desired destination pages.
-That translates to an opportunity for engaging and converting a potential customer.
+When your website search functions as well as it should, it becomes a salesman that leads users to their desired destination pages.
+This way, search helps to engage and convert potential customers.

-The bounce rate is the rate at which new visitors visit your site and immediately click away without doing anything, and you will want to minimize this especially if the bounce rate after the search is high.
+The bounce rate is the rate at which new visitors open your site and immediately click away without interacting with it.
+The lower the bounce rate, the better.
 A high bounce rate can mean several things and common problems include poor design, low usability, or high search time.
-This is where your potential for improvement indicator is.
+This metric is a great indicator for improvement.

 Search Page Speed

 Page Speed is the amount of time that it takes for a web page to load.
-A page's loading speed is determined by several different factors which include a site's server among others and this issue can be solved by site search providers or the in-house developing team.
+A page's loading speed is determined by several different factors.
+This issue can be solved by site search providers or the in-house development team.

 How Deep Search Users Go

-This is as simple as it sounds and just entails how deep search page users will go.
-A lot of users get jaded after searching the first and second pages, so it's up to the search provider to optimize the search tool to bring results relevant to the keywords up in the search page.
-Key things you need to keep in mind while working on improving your search.
+A lot of users get jaded after searching the first and second pages, so it's up to the search provider to optimize the search tool to bring results relevant to the keywords up on the search page.
+This data is very important to analyze while working on improving internal search.

-The task of ensuring that the best-matched results show up first becomes more difficult, ad data grows and negligence of this factor can result in bad search user experience which is not a good thing for your e-commerce store.
+The task of the search engine is to ensure that the best-matched results are shown up first.
+Search irrelevance turns into poor user experience and this affects sales directly.
 Constantly improving your data tagging, assessing site search performance, and tweaking your relevance algorithms will be key to search relevancy.

-This is an important tool that involves a performance comparison between two versions of a software (a search results page, in this case).
-A/B testing can be used to determine which search changes to launch after monitoring certain metrics like the ones listed above, then your A/B testing approach will have significant implications for what kinds of changes you need to create, test, and then launch.
+This is an important tool that involves a performance comparison between two versions of software (a search results page, in this case).
+A/B testing can be used to determine which search changes to launch after monitoring certain metrics like the ones listed above.
+A/B testing approach will have significant implications for what kinds of changes you need to create, test, and then launch.